dieterich-lab/rna_protein_xlnet/README.md

 > **Attention**: Although the calculation of LOO scores is batched, it is still fairly expensive:
 >
->    - In a sequence of 1,000 tokens each token will either be removed or replaced its one-hot-vector set to zero which results in 1,000 samples for single sequence.
+>    - In a sequence of 1,000 tokens each token will either be removed or replaced which results in 1,000 samples for single sequence.

 ```yaml